Feedback and complaints

 3. Review Process and Time Standards

-3.1 As an independent postholder with quasi-judicial functions, the IAC sets his own procedure.
-However, in general an IAC review will consist of a review of the papers at Stages 1 and 2 of the complaint procedure.
-The relevant CPS Area/Central Casework Division will submit and prepare the relevant paperwork and a background note for consideration by the IAC.
+3.1 As an independent post holder with quasi-judicial functions, the IAC sets their own procedure.
+However, in general an IAC review will consist of an examination of the papers at Stages 1 and 2 of the complaints procedure.
+The CPS Area/Central Casework Division will submit and prepare the relevant paperwork and a background note for consideration by the IAC.

 3.2 The IAC will consider the information provided and where appropriate request further reports and statements.

-3.3 The IAC will develop a draft response within 30 working days of the matter being referred to him which will be sent to the relevant CPS Area to allow for fact-checking in advance of the final response and recommendations being concluded.
-The timescales will begin once the complaint has been accepted by the IAC.
+3.4 Where a detailed review is required, the IAC will develop a draft response within 30 working days of the matter being referred to them, which will be sent to the relevant CPS Area/Central Casework Division to allow for fact-checking in advance of the final response and recommendations being concluded.
+The timescales will begin once the complaint has been submitted to the IAC by the CPS Parliamentary & Complaints Unit.

-3.5 A full response will be provided to the complainant within 40 working days.
-If it is not possible to complete the review and reply within that timeframe, the IAC will contact the complainant to explain why there is a delay and provide a date by which he hopes to provide a response.
+3.6 A full response will be provided to the complainant within 40 working days.
+If it is not possible to complete the review and reply within that timeframe, the IAC will contact the complainant to explain why there is a delay and provide a date by which a response can be expected.

-3.7 The IAC will normally conclude his review with a formal report.
-However, he will be at liberty to complete a review in whatever means he judges most appropriate.
+3.8 The IAC will normally conclude the review with a formal report.
+However, the IAC will be at liberty to complete a review in whatever means they judge most appropriate.

-3.8 The review process will be supported by CPS staff who will provide a back office function and advise the IAC on the eligibility of complaints under his terms of reference.
+3.9 The review process will be supported by CPS staff who will provide a back office function and advise the IAC on the eligibility of complaints under these terms of reference.

-3.9 Final reports will be sent on behalf of the IAC to the complainant and the Director of Public Prosecutions.
+3.10 Final reports will be sent on behalf of the IAC to the complainant and the Director of Public Prosecutions.
+They may also be sent to the relevant Chief Crown Prosecutor / Head of Division.

 4. Remedies and Compensation